 Plus, you can often negotiate a rate discount for signing a 6+ month contract for consistent content writing work.
 This also gives you the added benefit of consistently creating valuable content for your audience, which will draw in more customers/clients and help you step up your SEO game.

 You can, but should you?
-This is where it’s important to know thyself — not to mention thine writing abilities.
+This is where it’s important to know thyself — not to mention the writing abilities.
 There are definitely business owners out there who craft compelling, kick ass web copy — or have an internal staff member who deftly handles their company’s content needs.
 We even offer online SEO and content writing training courses for business owners who want to take a DIY approach.

-But there are many more businesses who can’t pull this off — we know because we talked to them when we wrote about the eight signs you should outsource blog content writing.
+But there are many more companies who can’t pull this off — we know because we talked to them when we wrote about the eight signs you should outsource blog content writing.

 As you question whether “blog writer” is a hat you want to wear, be realistic about your time, your resources and your abilities.
 Can you commit to writing three times a week?
 Twice?
 Just once on Tuesdays?
 Consistency means fresh content, which is key for increasing your site’s traffic.